 Which AI agent platform is cheapest for SaaS?

-Gravity and Lindy bundle infrastructure into a flat monthly fee, which is usually cheaper than usage-based platforms for SaaS workloads. n8n self-host is the cheapest at scale if you accept the engineering investment.
+Gravity charges subscription plans (a free tier, then from $20/month with $20 of usage included), and there is no infrastructure to manage, which keeps the all-in cost low and predictable for recurring SaaS workloads. n8n self-host is the cheapest at scale if you accept the engineering investment.

 Can AI agents integrate with HubSpot, Salesforce, and Stripe?

 Yes.
-All five platforms on this list have native integrations with at least HubSpot and Stripe.
+Every platform on this list connects to at least HubSpot and Stripe, either natively or through its integration catalog.
 Salesforce depth varies.
-Gravity, Lindy, and Glean have the strongest Salesforce coverage in 2026.
+Gravity, Lindy, Zapier Agents, and Glean have the strongest Salesforce coverage in 2026.

 Sources